St. Clare's (series)

+St. Clare's is a series of nine school stories written by English children's authors Enid Blyton and Pamela Cox about an eponymous boarding school.
+The original series of six books by Blyton was published between 1941 and 1945.
+Three further books were written by ghostwriter Pamela Cox in the 2000s.
+The series follows the heroines Patricia "Pat" and Isabel O'Sullivan from their first year at St. Clare's.

+Characters

-St. Clare's is a series of nine books written by English children's authors Enid Blyton and Pamela Cox about the eponymous boarding school.
-The series follows the heroines Patricia "Pat" and Isabel O'Sullivan from their first year at St. Clare's on.
-Other characters include Alison O'Sullivan (the twins' cousin who always worships the wrong people), Hilary Wentworth, Sadie Green (Alison's spoilt American friend who always thought about her looks and the cinema), Kathleen Gregory, Janet Robins, Doris Elward, Vera Johns, Sheila Naylor, Roberta "Bobby" Ellis, Pamela Boardman, "Sour Milk" Prudence Arnold, Carlotta Brown (an ex-circus girl), "Catty" Elsie Fanshawe, Gladys Hillman, Mirabel Unwin, Kitty Flaherty (who brings her pet goat, McGinty, to the school), Pauline Bingham-Jones, French sisters Claudine and Antoinette, "the Honourable" Angela Favorleigh, Alma Pudden, Anne-Marie Longden, Felicity Ray (a musical genius), Winifred James (the head girl when Pat and Isabel were in the first form), Belinda Towers (the games captain when Pat and Isabel were in the first form, She later became the head girl when Winifred left the school), Tessie (the head girl of the second form), Margery Fenworthy (who got expelled from six schools but made a fresh start at St. Clare's), Lucy Oriell (an excellent artist who became Margery's friend), Erica (a spiteful girl who played nasty tricks on Pat), Priscilla Parsons (a sixth former who is expelled) and Joan Terry (who was bullied by Priscilla).
+Other characters include Alison O'Sullivan (the twins' cousin who always worships the wrong people), Sadie Green (Alison's spoilt American friend who always thought about her looks and the cinema), Carlotta Brown (an ex-circus girl), Kitty Flaherty (who brings her pet goat, McGinty, to the school), French sisters Claudine and Antoinette, Felicity Ray (a musical genius), Winifred James (the head girl when Pat and Isabel were in the first form), Belinda Towers (the games captain when Pat and Isabel were in the first form), Tessie (the head girl of the second form), Margery Fenworthy (who got expelled from six schools but made a fresh start at St. Clare's), Lucy Oriell (an excellent artist), Erica (a spiteful girl who played nasty tricks on Pat), Priscilla Parsons (a sixth-former who is expelled) and Joan Terry (who was bullied by Priscilla).